How to Distress Your Kitchen Cabinets

 Repeat this same method of distressing around areas that would see the most use, like the edges opposite of the hinges.
 Make sure you sand down sharp edges so they appear more rounded.

 Now use your other implements of distressing to create more character.
-Use the keys to makes scratches and shallow dents, use the drill to make wormholes, and use the padlock or hammer to create deeper dings and dents.
+Use the keys, a curved bolt to indent the wood with its threads, a bunch of nuts bunched together through a looped wire or cord to create triangular dents, use a padlock or hammer to create deeper dings and dents, use the drill to make wormholes or anything else you have on hands to makes scratches and shallow dents.
 No two cabinets will look exactly the same so have a lot of fun distressing the cabinets until you make them your own.
 Some people prefer to leave out this last part and only use the sanding method of distressing.

 Step 5 - Add Varnish